cyrusobrien/cyrusobrien/_pages/relpol225-discussion-2020-0409.md

 Were we in class together, the theme song would be John Prine’s [Your Flag Decal Won’t Get You Into Heaven Anymore.](https://www.youtube.com/watch?v=OlofnxJxMIQ) John Prine died of COVID-19 this week.
 The chorus of the Vietnam-era song goes,

-But your flag decal won't get you into Heaven anymore They're already overcrowded from your dirty little war Now Jesus don't like killin', no matter what the reason's for And your flag decal won't get you into Heaven anymore
+But your flag decal won't get you into Heaven anymore/ They're already overcrowded from your dirty little war/ Now Jesus don't like killin', no matter what the reason's for/ And your flag decal won't get you into Heaven anymore

 ### Questions for Today